Melbourne Street Art: A Graffiti Lover’s Must-See Guide

 Melbourne Street Art: Presgrave Place

-The artworks adorning Presgrave Place brim with whimsy and nostalgia, where miniature frames carrying eclectic prints and 3D dioramas pop out of the walls.
-While you’re here you can duck into a hole-in-the-wall café for brews (by day) or one of the most esteemed bars in the city for cocktails (by night).
+The artworks adorning Presgrave Place brim with whimsy and nostalgia, as miniature frames showcasing eclectic prints and 3D dioramas pop from the walls.
+While you’re here, you can duck into a hole-in-the-wall cafe for a perfect brew by day, or visit one of the city’s most esteemed bars for cocktails by night.

 Presgrave Place, Melbourne